Red rock ending view of the Boynton Canyon trail

 Distance: 1.1 miles out-and-back

-Additional info on the Fay Canyon trail
+Additional info & pics from the Fay Canyon trail

 2. Templeton Trail